This article was updated on August 22, 2018.

 While computer modeling may be able to predict and suggest the best scheduling program for your organization, you'll likely still find yourself occasionally balancing excessive overtime with response-interrupting undertime — a lack of key personnel for situations that require a quick ramp-up.

-Look at your organization's overtime payouts, it may seem that far too much money is spent on personnel working beyond a 40-hour workweek.
-On the flip side, however, is the fear of insufficient personnel being scheduled.
+Look at your organization's overtime payouts.
+It may seem that far too much money is spent on personnel working beyond a 40-hour workweek.
+On the other hand, however, is the fear of insufficient personnel being scheduled.
 HR leadership can help achieve a balance between the two extremes by setting a sensible policy and establishing practices that protect unnecessary wage expenditures.